Good boy!

 Five images stacked together

 Another reason for stacking is to take pictures of star-trails...capturing the motion of the stars as they travel across the night sky.
-Such images require exposures of several minutes to several hours, which are not possible with most of today's digital cameras.
-(Image Stacker also includes a special blending mode (the Brighten mode) that works particularly well for taking images of star-trails in light-polluted areas.)
+Such images require exposures of several minutes to several hours, which are not possible with many of today's digital cameras.
+Image Stacker also includes a special blending mode (the Brighten mode) that works particularly well for taking images of star-trails in light-polluted areas...the resulting image shows the combined trails of the stars, but the rest of the image doesn't suffer from over-exposure which is typical when shooting very long exposures in urban (or suburban) areas.

 Another important use for Image Stacker is to average images together.
 Unlike stacking, where the intensities of each source image are added together, averaging images does not create a brighter image.
 Instead, the averaging process dramatically reduces the appearance of random noise in digital images.
 Random noise looks very similar to grain in film images and is most apparent in areas of uniform color such as blue skies.
 Averaging several exposures of the same scene (or scans of the same negative/slide) can produce a much smoother, natural looking image.
 Image Stacker can also perform dark-frame subtraction to reduce the appearance of non-random noise.